 The pencil portrait prices listed on this page are valid from February 2020.
 They are subject to change so please check this page before placing your order.

-The sizes listed are the paper size and the drawing will fit nicely, leaving room for a mount (matt).
+The sizes listed are the paper size and the drawing will fit nicely on this, leaving room for a mount (matt).

 I use high quality, lightfast pencils by Faber Castell and/or Caran d'Ache and work on a variety of archival drawing surfaces.
 I pick the best type and colour of paper to suit your pet photograph.

-Many of the portraits featured on the site are dogs, but I am happy to tackle other pets as well.
+Many of the portraits featured on the site are dogs, but I am happy to draw other pets as well, including cats, horses and smaller animals.

 The above are my standard sizes.
 I am quite happy to discuss custom sizes or shapes to suit your requirements.
 Please use the contact form to get in touch if you are interested in commissioning me.

-All my pencil portrait prices include the mount and are sent Special Delivery, guaranteed next day post.
+All my pencil portrait prices are sent Special Delivery, guaranteed next day post and is charged at cost.

 If you live close to me I am happy to come and take my own photo references, but if not, please provide a selection of images that capture your pets character and colouring.
 I can then discuss them with you so that we can pick the best to base your portrait on.

 Clear, well exposed photos that are taken from the same height as the pet will ensure the best portraits.
 If you stand up and look down on the pet the perspective will be distorted.
-Your dog, for example, would look as though his nose is bigger than his body!
-So try to either get low to the ground, or have the pet in an elevated position.
+Your dog, for example, could look as though his nose is bigger than his body!
+So try to either get low to the ground, or have the pet in an elevated position for the best results.

 Good lighting is important to a portrait.
 If the eyes and nose are deep in shadow it is difficult to show expression in a drawing.
 A nice catchlight in the eye brings it to life.
-If you have the light coming from off to the side, so that it glances over the surface of the dogs coat is best.
+If you can have the light coming from off to the side, so that it glances over the surface of the dogs coat this will give a lovely effect.
 Full frontal lighting tends to flatten things so they don't look rounded and alive.

 The portrait I drew of Molly, below, benefited from the light coming from the lefthand side.
 You can see how it illuminated her head and makes the portrait pop off the page.